-VicRoads may grant a driver licence to any properly qualified person over 18 years old (s 19 RSA).
-The driver licence authorises the person to drive any category of motor vehicle referred to in the licence, such as a motor car or motorcycle.
+VicRoads may grant a driver licence to any qualified person over 18 years old (s 19 RSA).
+The driver licence authorises the person to drive any category of motor vehicle referred to in the licence (e.g. a motor car or motorcycle).

 There are two types of licences: a probationary licence, and a full licence.
-Anyone who wishes to drive and continuously lives in Victoria for three months or more must obtain a Victorian licence, or risk being charged with unlicensed driving (r 18 Drivers Regulations 2009) (see “Unlicensed driving”).
+Anyone who wishes to drive and who continuously lives in Victoria for at least three months must obtain a Victorian licence, or risk being charged with unlicensed driving (reg 18 Drivers Regulations) (see “Unlicensed driving”).